-Bradley is the vice president of economic initiatives at the Institute for Faith, Work & Economics, where she develops and commissions research toward a systematic biblical theology of economic freedom.
-She is a visiting professor at Georgetown University and has previously taught at George Mason University and Charles University, Prague.
-She is currently a visiting scholar at the Bernard Center for Women, Politics and Public Policy.
-She served as the associate director for the program in Economics, Politics and the Law at the James M. Buchanan Center at George Mason University.
+Previously, Dr. Bradley served as the vice president of economic initiatives at the Institute for Faith, Work & Economics, where she continues to research a systematic biblical theology of economic freedom.
+In addition to her work with TFAS, she is a professor of economics at The Institute for World Politics and Grove City College.
+She is a visiting professor at George Mason University and has previously taught at Georgetown University and Charles University in Prague.
+She is currently an Acton Affiliate scholar and a visiting scholar at the Bernard Center for Women, Politics & Public Policy.
+She is a lecturer for the Institute for Humane Studies and the Foundation for Economic Education.

 Exposing [students] to the economic toolkit will enable them to better process how they should think about important policy questions that will impact their lives and the lives of everyone in our country.”